 6 FUN FACTS ABOUT DIA DE LOS MUERTOSDia de los Muertos, or Day of the Dead, is a Mexican holiday that is dedicated to the remembrance of the departed.
 This Mexican festival has become more widespread, and is now celebrated in many places throughout the United States and other countries as well.
 The holiday is a fusion of Spanish Catholic and Mesoamerican traditions and beliefs.
+Enjoy all the Mexico Vacation Experiences and Activities with us.
 Keep reading to learn some fun facts about this annual celebration.

 DIA DE LOS MUERTOS FUN FACTS